brooklynrail/brooklynrail-platform/content/events/2020/09/a-conversation-on-philip-guston.md

       bibliography, as well as featuring an extensive chronology, scrapbook, and slideshows of diverse aspects of Guston’s art. "
   - person: sally-radic
-    event_bio: "Sally Radic is the Executive Director of the Guston Foundation.
+    event_bio: >+
-      Alongside Musa Mayer, she co-curated Philip Guston: Laughter in the Dark, Drawings from 1971 & 1975, exhibited at Hauser & Wirth in New York and London.  "
+      Sally Radic is the Executive Director of the Guston Foundation.
+Alongside Musa Mayer, she co-curated Philip Guston: Laughter in the Dark, Drawings from 1971 & 1975, exhibited at Hauser & Wirth in New York and London.

   - person: phong-h-bui
     event_bio: "Phong H. Bui is an artist, writer, independent curator, Publisher and Artistic Director of the Brooklyn Rail, the River Rail, Rail Editions,